sk7-dotcom/QMEE/README.md

 From my data management so far, the major steps seem to include some QC to make sure the data is not missing anything fundamental, a lot of data clean up, to make tibbles that are more appropriate for plotting (this seems to be challenging the first time and subsequently more repetitive and finally something I have not done much of is statistical analysis to see if the data generated is significant and meaningful.

+_____________

+Assignment#3 Prompt:

+1. Construct some (i.e., more than one) ggplots using your data.
+(If you already made one for a previous           assignment, try making another.)
+2. Discuss:
+   what you are trying to show
+   some of the choices that you have made the basis for these choices (e.g., Cleveland hierarchy, proximity of comparisons, or other principles of        graphical communication)

+For this assignment I delved once again into HIV and AIDS data from Africa to learn more about the changes in infections and deaths over time.
+I started with a modified plot from last week where I found that over time sub-Saharan Africa, Eastern and Southern Africa have shown the greatest decrease in new and existing HIV infections.
+They still have the highest infection compared to the continent, but their trend was most dramatic.

+To look deeper into the specific countries that have driven this shift in Easter and Southern Africa, I looked at country level data in the second plot.
+Instead of having HIV data on the x and y axis, I created a new/existing HIV ratio to make the numeric aspect of the plot only exist on the y-axis for easy reading.
+Here is it clear that Madagascar was having a hard time in 2010 but has since gotten better in new HIV infections.
+Mauritius had the steepest drop till 2007 where the numbers started to tread upwards again.
+South Africa has also seen a steady drop in cases over time.

+To understand how this has affected AIDS related death in these countries, I looked into AIDS-related death in two age groups 0-14 and 15-25.
+This plot was particularly informative about backward trends based on age group.
+EG. in Madagascar, the number of AIDS related deaths has stays the same for 15 years, but the number of deaths in the 0-14 age group is on the rise.
+The situation is similar in Angola where death is on the rise in the youngest category.

+(Visual Graphic comments embedded in code)